 As we have already mentioned, important elements during qualitative and quantitative analysis include the knowledge and experience of the auditor.
 However, since (as the name suggests) we are dealing with a user experience audit, it is also worth learning about user behavior.
 These days, tools that allow us to record user sessions, such as Hotjar, come to our aid.
 They allow us to analyse how users behave when they visit our site, how they scroll through the site and how often they click on particular elements.
 By watching recordings of the sessions, we will learn how users perform particular tasks and what they find difficult.
 Heat maps will help us identify the elements that are frequently involved in interactions and those that are omitted, while scroll maps will show us how many out of all users view the various content presented on the site and how many of them do not reach it because they do not scroll as far down as we anticipated.
 A typical mistake, for example, is to overload the homepage with information and images which slows it down, while it is often the case that users hardly scroll through the homepage at all and go straight to the navigation or search engine.

-As is the case in UX research, the qualitative analysis should be combined with quantitative analysis in auditing.
+As is the case in UX research, qualitative analysis should be combined with quantitative analysis in a UX audit.
 In most cases, only the combination of these two different types of data will give us the full picture.
 Quantitative analysis is based on tools that describe user behavior on the website using statistical data, such as Google Analytics or Adobe Analytics.
 Using web analytics, we obtain data about our users and the devices they use, discover their paths through our site, and find out which pages they start on, which they end on and how long they spend on each page.
-From the point of view of e-commerce, it is particularly interesting to analyse the purchase path and the abandonment rate at its individual stages, sales indicators, and the achievement of business objectives.
+From the point of view of e-commerce, it is particularly interesting to analyze the purchase path and the abandonment rate at its individual stages, sales indicators, and the achievement of business objectives.

 Performance, i.e., the speed of operation and loading of individual sub-pages, is a factor that may influence user experience as much as content, so performance analysis should also be included in the UX audit.
-The speed of a website plays a special role, especially on mobile devices and is also one of the key factors considered by Google’s algorithms when indexing pages.
+The speed of a website plays a special role, especially on mobile devices, and is also one of the key factors considered by Google’s algorithms when indexing pages.

 Performance can be affected by server parameters, size of graphic elements, plug-ins, or browser buffering, among other things.